How to process RAW from 4k Micro Studio Camera?

 If the camera outputs 12-bit RAW data over SDI, then user has to do debayering according to bayer pattern which is GRBG for that camera.
 RAW pixels are packed and transferred according to SDI standard.

-Here we can try to answer to the following question: How to accomplish fast preview for RAW footages from that Blackmagic camera?
+Here we can try to answer to the following question: How to accomplish fast preview for RAW footages from Blackmagic Micro Studio 4K camera?
 User can record 12-bit RAW SDI into MOV file and save it to SSD.
 We've implemented the software which can unpack MOV file with 12-bit RAW SDI data, add DCP profile and White Point to the current MOV and process all frames on GPU in realtime at frame rate 25 fps.
 This is actually fast RAW SDI processor for Blackmagic Micro Studio Camera 4K.
 Now this is the feature of PRO version of Fast CinemaDNG Processor software, which is a must for high performance culling, trimming and previewing.
 And it's working on NVIDIA GPU, so it offers just incredible speed.
 Fast CinemaDNG Processor software dramatically increases responsiveness.
 Everything is working very fast on good CPU/GPU/SSD.

 Apart from RAW SDI Processor we've also implemented RAW SDI Converter which is capable to convert 12-bit RAW SDI MOV file to DNG series with or without compression.
 This is also a new feature of PRO version of Fast CinemaDNG Processor software.